PHPRoundtable/show-notes/readme.md

 # PHP Roundtable Show Notes

 Here is a list of the episodes that need show notes on [PHPRoundtable.com](https://www.phproundtable.com/).

 Pull requests are welcome and you will be fully credited during a live recording and on the website.
 Make sure to include your twitter handle in the pull request. :)

-We can try to keep this up to date, that way we know what needs to be done.

 |  #  |  Episode  |  Status  |  Credit  |
 |-----|-----------|----------|----------|